RopeDraak/ropedraak/src/pages/posts/hog-tie.md

 ###Steps

 There are lots of ways to do a hogtie with just rope and no cuffs, but using cuffs simplifies the whole thing significantly.
 They also make the tie much easier to undo in the case of an emergency.
-You can buy a set of cuffs them in nearly any local sex shop, or online.
-I recommend trying them on in person if you can because some of them can hurt even under a reasonable amount of pressure.
+You can buy a set of cuffs in nearly any local sex shop, or online.
+I recommend trying them on in person if you can because some of them can be rigid and hurt even under a reasonable amount of pressure.

 Make sure the cuffs are snug, but not tight enough to restrict blood flow or cause fingers to feel numb.
-If your sub feels either of these things be sure to adjust the cuffs or take them out of the tie if it's not quickly improving.
+If your partner feels either of these things be sure to adjust the cuffs or take them out of the tie if it's not quickly improving.

 ![](/images/hogtie/1.jpg)

-First have your sub put their arms behind thier back
+First, have your partner put their arms behind their back.

 ![](/images/hogtie/2.jpg)